 Section 6 – Multi-State Locals: Locals may be jointly chartered within an area crossing the boundaries between Michigan and another contiguous state if the following conditions are met:

-ii) All of the members of the Local continue to exclusively hold state-level Party membership in the state organization within whose jurisdiction they individually reside, except as provided by Article IV, § 1(b);
+2) All of the members of the Local continue to exclusively hold state-level Party membership in the state organization within whose jurisdiction they individually reside, except as provided by Article IV, section 1(c);

-iv) New Party membership applicants residing within the Michigan side of the Local’s jurisdiction remain subject to Article IV, § 3 and any other membership admission policies adopted through resolutions of the SPMI;
+4) New Party membership applicants residing within the Michigan side of the Local’s jurisdiction remain subject to Article IV, section 3 and any other membership admission policies adopted through resolutions of the SPMI;

 Article IX: Publications

-Section 1 – Website: The SPMI shall publish and maintain an official State Party website.
+Section 1 – Website: a) The SPMI shall publish and maintain an official State Party website.

-a) The SPMI website shall be administered by a Website Committee composed of SPMI members appointed at state membership meetings, or by the SEC, and shall remain fully accountable to those representative bodies of the State Party, in accordance with Article VII, § 2(g).
+b) The SPMI website shall be administered by a Website Committee composed of SPMI members appointed at state membership meetings, or by the SEC, and shall remain fully accountable to those representative bodies of the State Party, in accordance with Article VII, section 2(h).

-a) Approval of articles for publication on the TMS Webzine shall be administered by either the Website Committee established by section 1 of this Article, or by a separate Webzine Committee similarly composed of members appointed at state membership meetings or by the SEC, which shall likewise remain fully accountable to those bodies in accordance with Article VII, section 2(g).
+b) Approval of articles for publication on the TMS Webzine shall be administered by either the Website Committee established by section 1 of this Article, or by a separate Webzine Committee similarly composed of members appointed at state membership meetings or by the SEC, which shall likewise remain fully accountable to those bodies in accordance with Article VII, section 2(h).